fastrgv/Reliquarium/README.md

 -------------------------------------------------------
 MacOSX => obuildAll.sh:

-build script for generating a portable executable that will run on most OSX platforms whether or not they have non-standard libraries SDL2 or SFML installed.
+build script for generating a portable executable that will run on most OSX platforms whether or not they have non-standard libraries GLFW or SFML installed.
 Any Mac with a recent but standard configuration of OSX should be able to rebuild using this script.
 Here, all nonstandard libraries are included under the ./libs/ directory and are statically linked.

 ------------------------------------------------------
 GNU/Linux => lbuildAll.sh

-utilizes the uncommon relocatable libraries (mainly SDL2, SFML) that are delivered in this bundle under ./libs/.
+utilizes the uncommon relocatable libraries (mainly GLFW, SFML) that are delivered in this bundle under ./libs/.
 This is used to build a dynamically linked [gnu/linux] executable, which should run in the presence of ./libs, whether or not your system has those libraries installed.

 If it doesnt run on your linux distro, you will have to try to build the executable yourself.
 In that case, it is hoped that this script will work for you.
 The intent was to provide all the needed interface/include files under ./libs/.